25 Ingenious Ways To Better Yourself Every Day

 Think of your brain as a freshly agitated snow globe with its particles swirling and fluttering about.
 Once you put that snow globe on a flat surface, though, and give it time and stillness, the particles settle, and peace is restored.

-It doesn’t mean you’ll never be angry or stressed or sad or anxious; negative emotions have their place.
-But no one benefits by being overrun by them.
+It doesn't mean you'll never be angry or stressed or sad or anxious; negative emotions have their place.
+But no one benefits from being overrun by them.

 Try using an app like Calm, Headspace, or Simple Habit to create a habit of daily meditation.
 You can make it part of both your morning and nighttime routines or start with one of them and see what a difference this habit can make.

 It can start with a micro habit.
 Commit to at least 5 minutes of meditation each morning or before going to bed (or both times).
 Schedule it and honor that appointment with yourself.